longhorn/longhorn/enhancements/20210726-pv-encryption.md

 how to create and use an encrypted volume.

 #### Create and use an encrypted volume
-- create a storage class with (secure=true) and either a global secret or a per volume secret
+- create a storage class with (encrypted=true) and either a global secret or a per volume secret
 - create the secret for that volume in the configured namespace
 - create a pvc that references the created storage class
 - volume will be created then encrypted during first use